Declutter Cleaning Supplies

 Schedule when you or someone helping you will take things to hazardous waste - honor this as if it were a doctor appointment!

 Put donation items in your car and take them where they need to go

 Look around and clear out any last bits that don't need to be there

-Thank you for being a part of this Spring Cleaning Challenge!
-It's been fun sharing tips and ideas with you, and I've loved hearing back about your ideas, challenges and experiences!
+Thank you to everyone who has been a part of this Spring Cleaning Challenge!
+It's been fun sharing tips and ideas, and I've loved hearing back about ideas, challenges and experiences!